 Insufficient Sleep Is Connected to Obesity

 Moreover, studies prove that a lack of sleep contributes to weight gain.
-When bad sleeping habits disturb circadian rhythms, studies show that it has bad influence on the foods we choose to eat.
+When bad sleeping habits disturb circadian rhythms, studies show that it has a bad influence on the foods we choose to eat.
 Not only on food choices, but it also impacts metabolism and thus appetite.
 In other words, sleep loss causes fluctuating eating patterns, which leads to obesity.
 Several studies prove that sleep affects the temporal distribution of caloric intake.
-Moreover, when individuals develop bad sleeping habits early during childhood and adolescents, it can have serious lifelong consequences.
+Moreover, when individuals develop bad sleeping habits early during childhood and adolescence, it can have serious lifelong consequences.

 Lack of Sleep Increases Chances of Accident

 Sleep deprivation contributes largely to one of the leading causes of death in America – accidents.
 After conducting a study, the AAA Foundation for Traffic Safety says that sleeping six to eight hours a night reduces the chance of an accident.
-According to the study, sleeping less than 5 hours in a 24-hour time period doubles the likelihood of an accident.
+According to the study, sleeping less than 5 hours in 24 hours doubles the likelihood of an accident.
 The National Department of Transportation estimates that driving while tired contributes to about 1,550 fatalities and 40,000 nonfatal injuries every year in the United States.
 Research shows that those with only 4 or 5 hours of sleep have significantly higher crash rates – so much so that it’s almost the equivalent of driving drunk.

 Inadequate Sleep Hurts the Economy